19cah/js/code-academy/5. Scope/README.md

 In the last exercise we created both variables in the global scope.
 That is, `laundryRoom` and `mailRoom` are accessible from anywhere in our program.

-Now, let's make two variables within a functional scope
+Now, let's make two variables within a functional scope.